aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_column-procedures-and-functions/gmp_column_delete.rst

 .. note::

+    -  Use ``GMP::Column::DeleteMulti`` if many columns corresponding to some variable have to be deleted, because that will be more efficient.

     -  The column will not be printed in the constraint listing, nor be visible in the Math Program Inspector and it will be removed from any solver maintained copies.